MileHacker Logo

 Gluten-Free & Allergies

-Awareness of specific allergies is not high.
+Awareness of certain allergies is low.

 Exercise caution with severe allergies.

-Carry translation cards for restrictions.
+Carry language cards for restrictions.

 Millet and sorghum are naturally gluten-free.